Tanner Wolfe

-Tanner Wolfe (born September 17, 1985 in Dunedin, Florida) is an American soccer player.
+Tanner Wolfe (born September 17, 1985) is an American former soccer player.

 Career

-College and Amateur
+College and amateur

 Wolfe played his collegiate career at Stetson University from 2004 to 2008, appearing in 75 out of 75 games and posted 33 career goals, 18 assists, and 84 total points.

 During his college career, Wolfe played with USL Premier Development League club Central Florida Kraze during their 2007, 2008, and 2009 seasons and with the Bradenton Academics during the 2010 season.

 Professional

 Wolfe signed his first professional contract in March 2011, joining USL Pro club Wilmington Hammerheads.
-He made his professional debut on May 21, 2011, coming on as a second-half substitute in a 3-0 win over Charleston Battery.
+He made his professional debut on May 21, 2011, coming on as a second-half substitute in a 3–0 win over Charleston Battery.